ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

      - Under **DNS provider** select your configured DNS provider instance
      - Click on **Select domains** check the **Select with wildcard** and leave the domain itself unchecked and click on **Done**.
    - Click **Order**.
-1. Configure https from client web browsers to the {{site.data.keyword.cis_short_notm}} endpoint.
+1. Configure HTTPS from client web browsers to the {{site.data.keyword.cis_short_notm}} endpoint.
 In {{site.data.keyword.cis_short_notm}} configure TLS Security:
    - Open the **Security** panel and choose **TLS**.
    - For the **Mode** choose **Client-to-edge**.
-This will terminate https connections at the Global Load Balancer and will switch to http connections to the VPC load balancer.
+This will terminate HTTPS connections at the Global Load Balancer and will switch to HTTP connections to the VPC load balancer.
 1. In the {{site.data.keyword.cis_short_notm}} configure the Global Load Balancer to use TLS:
    - Open **Reliability** panel and choose **Global Load Balancer**.
    - Locate the Global Load Balancer created earlier and turn on Proxy.